Unique Things to Do for Black History Month in Atlanta

 Atlanta is home to lots of popular Black-owned restaurants.
 Black History Month is the perfect time to try one or more.

 Immerse Yourself in Attractions

 For more glimpses into Black history, visit the Madam CJ Walker Museum/WERD Radio, celebrating both America’s first female self-made millionaire (which inspired the Netflix series “Self Made,” starring Octavia Spencer) and the first Black-owned radio station.
-Check out the APEX Museum, Hammonds House Museum, Auburn Avenue Research Library, Trap Music Museum and the Wren’s Nest, too.
+Visit the APEX Museum to learn about the people of the African Diaspora..
+See works by artists of African descent at the Hammonds House Museum.

-Bonus: If you are traveling by air, leave some time before your departure or after your arrival to tour the civil rights exhibit at Hartsfield-Jackson Atlanta International Airport.
+If you are traveling by air, leave some time before your departure or after your arrival to tour the civil rights exhibit at Hartsfield-Jackson Atlanta International Airport.
 Find “Good Trouble: A Tribute to Congressman John Lewis,” in the Domestic Terminal atrium.
 There also is a display about Dr. Martin Luther King Jr. near the escalators on Concourse E.